Antman261/UniversalAccessibilityProtocol/schemas/v0.0.1/README.md

 # How to use schemas

-Piece together a device specification from the contents of `actionss`, `actionable_nouns`, and `structures` while adhering to the UAP specifications:
+Piece together a device specification from the contents of `actions`, `actionable_nouns`, and `structures` while adhering to the UAP specifications:

 1. Only `actions` should be used in a `directives` array.
 This specifically excludes `actionable_nouns`.
 2. `actionable_nouns` should be listed within a suitable structure such as `destinations`.